DMahesha/Sign-up-Form/README.md

 # Sign-up Form
- A simple sign up form made using HTML and CSS
+ A sign-up form made using HTML and CSS